7 Winning Social Media Marketing Strategies for the Holiday Season

 For example, instead of posting about your Black Friday, Cyber Monday, or holiday offers, you could create a gift guide customers can browse for inspiration, like this one from Zara Home:

-Black Friday and Cyber Monday are all about the FOMO, so make sure this comes out clearly in your marketing.
+Black Friday and Cyber Monday are all about FOMO, so leverage this in your marketing.

-You can create a sense of urgency using one or more — or all three — of these techniques:
+There are several tried-and-true ways you can create a sense of urgency, including the use of one or more — or all three — of these techniques:

 • Convey scarcity

-Walmart’s 2021 Black Friday Instagram Reel, for instance, says ‘while supplies last’ on every offer.
-Using this tactic too frequently, however, can cause you to lose its impact over time (we all know Walmart has plenty of supplies).
+For instance, Walmart’s 2021 Black Friday Instagram Reel says ‘while supplies last’ on every offer.
+However, using this tactic too frequently can cause you to lose its impact over time (we all know Walmart has plenty of supplies).

-Be genuine about your offering, and try to take things further by making Black Friday your only sale of the year, like Glossier did:
+Be genuine about your offering, and try to take things further by making Black Friday your only sale of the year, as Glossier did:

 • Set a deadline

 While you might think this will be obvious to your customers, don’t underestimate the power of reminding them.
-If they’re still on the fence about whether to buy, words like ‘Hurry’, ‘Last Chance’, or ‘Before it’s Gone’ still can help compel them to take action.
+If they’re still on the fence about buying, words like “Hurry,” “Last Chance,” or “Before it’s Gone” can still help compel them to take action.

 • Offer a discount